-In the smartphone revolution of the last five or so years, manufacturers have been desperate to put higher resolution screens into phones.
+In recent years, manufacturers have been desperate to put higher resolution screens into phones.
 It’s sometimes argued that resolutions above that of Full HD are wasted on such comparatively small panels.
 Even people with perfect vision find it hard to spot any difference.
 Regardless, this scenario ignores two factors: first, you tend to hold a smartphone much closer to you than you do the screen on a laptop or even tablet, which means your eyes are capable of discerning greater detail.
 Second, you may be using your phone with a VR headset in the future, at which point you want as many pixels as possible right in front of your eyes.

 As a result, Quad High Definition (QHD, or Quad-HD) screens have become more common in high-quality handsets, like the Honor 8 Pro.
 Quad-HD is four times the definition of standard 720p HD, meaning you can fit the same number of pixels as four HD displays into a QHD display of the same size, namely 2,560 x 1,440 pixels, or 1440p.
-As with all HD-derived resolutions, this one has a wide 16:9 aspect ratio, so QHD can also be referred to as WQHD (Wide Quad High Definition), it’s the same thing, but some manufacturers put a W in front of the QHD to show that it has the wide aspect ratio.
+As with all HD-derived resolutions, this one has a wide 16:9 aspect ratio, so QHD can also be referred to as WQHD (Wide Quad High Definition.
+Some manufacturers put a “W” in front of the QHD to represent its wide aspect ratio.

 What is 2K?

-No, this isn’t a video game publisher.
+No, this isn’t referencing the video game publisher that many know so well.
 In seriousness, you’ll sometimes see Quad-HD or WQHD referred to as 2K, with the idea that it’s half the 4K HD resolution found on high-end TV sets (more about that later).
-The 2K name is derived from the larger of the pixel measurements being over 2,000 pixels, which means that any display with a resolution greater than 2,048 × 1,080 can be described as 2K.
+The 2K name is derived from the larger half of the pixel measurements (2048), representing over 2,000 pixels.
+This means that any display with a resolution greater than 2,048 × 1,080 can be described as 2K.

 You’ll occasionally see references to “qHD” (with a lowercase “q”), and qHD is not to be confused with QHD.
 Despite having a very similar name, qHD stands for Quarter High Definition, and it has a display resolution of 960 x 540 pixels (one-quarter of 1080p Full HD.)

-The qHD specification was often found on high-end smartphones and handheld consoles, such as the Playstation Vita, around 2011.
-When used today, it is generally found on much smaller device displays with a relatively high pixel density.
+High-end smartphones and handheld consoles, such as the Playstation Vita, used the qHD specification.
+Today, qHD generally is found on much smaller device displays with a relatively high pixel density.

 4K and UHD Display Differences

-4K and Ultra High Definition (UHD) resolutions can be a cause for confusion because both terms are often used interchangeably when actually, they are not the same.
+4K and Ultra High Definition (UHD) resolutions create confusion because both terms often get used interchangeably when in actuality, they are not the same.

 True 4K displays are used in professional production and digital cinemas and feature 4096 x 2160 pixels.